nss-nightclass-projects/exercise-vault/MODULES_amost_amazon.md

 1. The ability to put the book in your cart

 ## Tech Requirements
-This assignment is extremely simple - whats important here is to understand the new way we are organising files.
-You should have the following files
+This assignment is extremely simple - whats important here is to understand the new way we are organizing our files.
+You should have the following files:

 * **index.html** - usual stuff with all the html and script tags
 * **main.css** - for styling.
 At minimum you should use the bootstrap grid system but feel free to style however you would like.